nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Delete a student: `delete`

 <aside>
-ℹ️ Deletes the specified student from the address book.
+ℹ️ Deletes the specified student from TA Assist.

 </aside>